Spire-Soft/interview-exercise/README.md

 3. **Assign projects** to existing users.
 4. **Assign tickets** to existing users.
 5. **Assign subtasks** to existing users.
+6. **List Tickets** to show list of all assigned ticket which need to .

 ### **Project Structure**
 The backend follows a **modular structure**: